What are 7 Pot Primo peppers?

 What happens when two super-hots meet?
 Another hottie is born.
 The 7 Pot Primo is the fiery cross between the wickedly hot Naga Morich and the equally scorching 7 Pot pepper.
 This is a stable hybrid – having reached more than seven generations, so the 7 Pot Primo is no flash in the pan.
-It’s a widely sought after super-hot pepper for those that love extreme eating.
-Not only for its fruity punch, but also for its looks.
-Its pronounced scorpion-like tail gives this pepper an outer attitude to match its fire.
+It’s a widely sought after super-hot pepper (800,000 to 1,268,250 Scoville heat units) for those that love extreme eating.
+And it’s not only for its fruity punch it’s also for its looks.
+Its pronounced scorpion-like tail gives this pepper an visible attitude to match its fire.

 How hot is the 7 Pot Primo?